Philip Doddridge: Hymns

+Doddridge was known for ending his sermons with newly crafted hymns as summaries of the lessons, but his hymns were not published during his lifetime.
+The first posthumous edition contained 370 hymns.
+Many of Doddridge's hymns, such as "O God of Bethel, by whose hand", continue to be used to this day across the English-speaking world.
+"O God of Bethel" appears as № 497 in The Hymnal 1940, and № 709 in The Hymnal 1982 of the Episcopal Church, and as № 269 in the Presbyterian Hymnal (1990).
+"How Gentle God's Commands" appears as № 69 in the Methodist Hymnal (1939), № 53 in the Methodist Hymnal (1966), and as № 681 in the Trinity Hymnal (1990).
+The Advent section of Evangelical Lutheran Worship begins with № 239 "Hark the Glad Sound!"
+The Sacred Harp includes ten of his hymn texts, the most popular being "The Last Words of Copernicus" on page 112.

 Doddridge's Youth's Scheme

-Concerned at the small number of students attending the Dissenting Academies, in 1750 Doddridge initiated a Youth's Scheme, to provide capable boys from poor families with a grammar school education that would enable them to undertake further study at a Dissenting academy.
+Concerned at the small number of students attending the Dissenting academies, in 1750 Doddridge initiated a Youth's Scheme, to provide capable boys from poor families with a grammar school education that would enable them to undertake further study at a Dissenting academy.
 Doddridge used this subscription-funded Youth's Scheme to attach a preparatory school to Northampton Academy, initially with six students.

 Samuel Smith had been recommended and was supported by Doddridge's friend Robert Cruttenden.
 Doddridge now had thirty 'pupils' in his Academy, and six 'students' in his school.
 Initially, the senior students at the Academy were responsible for teaching the students, but had he lived, it was his intention to employ a third tutor, alongside himself and Samuel Clark.
 The Youth's Scheme did not survive Doddridge's death.